jmhickman/Fiewport/README.md

 `Mold` is for when you want to get directly at a value from your search results.
 If your script has some very specific goals and you need direct access to data, `Mold` is what you want.

+`Mold` has methods for returning all of the keys (attributes) for your search, all of the raw values for your search, and a tupled list of the keys and values.
 ```fsharp
 #r "nuget: Fiewport"
 #r "nuget: System.DirectoryServices.Protocols"